- Accessibility policy

 - Investigate accidents, near misses, and other potential hazards and dangerous occurrences in the workplace

 - Investigate complaints made by an employee they represent about their health, safety or welfare in the workplace

 - Present the findings of investigations to you.

 - With at least one other appointed representative, request in writing that you set up a health and safety committee and attend Health and Safety Committee and meetings as a representative of your employees.

 It is a legal requirement to consult with employees on health and safety issues.
 A Safety Committee is where formal consultation with employees takes place, but individual and group staff meetings are also appropriate forums for communication on health and safety matters and concerns.

-Name of Employee Representative: Charlotte Jayaraj and Isabel M Ramsay
+Name of Employee Representative: Isabel M Ramsay

 Health and Safety may be discussed at any staff meeting

 Under health and safety law it is a legal requirement to display or provide a leaflet version of the Health and Safety Law poster.